-Eating yogurt, like Activia, can improve digestive health because of the live bacteria cultures.
-It potentially offers lots of benefits, including assistance with stomach infections and indigestion as well as bowel irritability.
+Eating yogurt, like Activia, can improve digestive health due to the live bacteria cultures.
+It’s good for stomach infections, indigestion as well as bowel irritability.
 Sounds like it would be great for dogs, right?

-If your canine is regularly experiencing loose bowel movements or diarrhea, it’s unfortunately unlikely that Activia will cure whatever is ailing them.
+If your pet pooch is regularly experiencing loose bowel movements or diarrhea, it’s unfortunately unlikely that Activia will cure whatever is ailing them.
 Such long term problems should be addressed with a vet in order to come up with a more effective treatment plan.

 Can I Give My Dog Activia?
 Answer: Yes, but there are better options

-There’s probably no harm in giving your dog a few tablespoons of yogurt such as Activia.
+There’s no harm in giving a few tablespoons of yogurt such as Activia.

 If you are looking for a good probiotic for your dog’s diarrhea then you may be in luck.
 There are products on the market, although also unproven, that have been created specifically for pets.
 Manufacturers develop these to also fit your dog’s nutritional needs.
 Besides, Activia has a relatively high sugar content, which can be some cause for concern.